4Robato/Rogue-Fantasy-Maps-Dataset/README.md

     git clone https://github.com/4Robato/Rogue-Fantasy-Maps-Dataset.git
     ```

-2.  **Choose the size of the maps:** There's 3 folders (LARGE, MEDIUM and SMALL) each containing a different map size.
+2.  **Choose the size of the maps:** There's 3 folders (LARGE, MEDIUM and SMALL) each containing a different map size files.

 ## Motivation